 It’s a counteract to the emotions found on “Do You Like Me?”, where questions circle Caeser’s mind as he croons over flanger-dripped guitars, dreamily sauntering in between punchy drums and heavenly background vocals.
 “Do you like the way I talk to you? / Gotta say I love your attitude / And I’d love to make you mine / I wanna be in love again,” he sings on the intro, inviting his love interest closer with doubt still surrounding his feelings.

 The visual paints a clearer picture of his intentions, striving to rewrite the wrongs his past has plagued him with.
 However, the frustration and fight that ensues says otherwise.
-An ode to the freshly-lit flame love entraps you in, it’s wistful thinking that feels like teenage butterflies — whispering sweet nothings that ultimately leave him shut out.
+A tribute to the freshly-lit flame love entraps you in, it’s wistful thinking that feels like teenage butterflies — whispering sweet nothings that ultimately leave him shut out.

-Penning poetic journal entries and contributing to Lil Yachty’s Let’s Start Here in the meantime, it’s apparent the follow-up to CASE STUDY 01 (2019) will be more inward-looking than ever for Caeser.
+Penning poetic journal entries and contributing to Lil Yachty’s Let’s Start Here prior to its release, it’s apparent that the follow-up to CASE STUDY 01 (2019) sees Caeser look inward more than ever before.